cahlan/youth-gospel-study-curriculum/weeks/week-3.md

 2 Nephi 9:24; 2 Nephi 31:14–20; 3 Nephi 27:16–17; Matthew 10:22; 1 Nephi 13:37; 3 Nephi 15:9; D&C 14:7

 ### Activities / Challenges
+Read the following quote:
+>"...what does it mean to endure to the end?
+Endure what, and how?
+And when is the end?
+For some people, the term endure calls up images of tar and feathers or other forms of persecution.
+But few Saints actually face such suffering today.
+Are we therefore less tested than the Saints of former times?
+I think not.

+The fact is that enduring affliction is only a small part of what “enduring to the end” means.
+Most frequently, the scriptures use the term endure to mean “to last,” “to continue,” or “to remain,” rather than “to suffer.”  [...] to endure is to continue in the path we adopted at baptism by keeping our commitments to Christ, until the end of our mortal life." ([Stephen E. Robinson, "Enduring to the End," Ensign, October 1993.](https://www.lds.org/ensign/1993/10/enduring-to-the-end?lang=eng))

+Write down examples from the scriptures, your family, or your life of enduring to the end.

 ## June 18: [Catch up]